 Are you considering how your portfolio will align with your ideal role?

 If you don’t have a clue what you ideal role is, don’t threat!
 I didn’t either!
-A good way of assessing who you ideal employer could be is by working backwards.
+A good way of assessing who your ideal employer could be is by working backward.
 Ask yourself : What would you hate to do?
 This will narrow you options, and consider your first steps when looking for work.

 8 ) Design Portfolio This shouldn’t even need to be a point but I have run interviews where ‘Graphic Design Graduates’ came to a creative design interview without a portfolio… or anything to show for that matter.
 To begin with, that applicant was relying on my memory (my poor memory) and hoping that I could recall everything in their portfolio, at least they got dressed!
 Turning up to a graduate position without anything wasn’t ideal for a couple of reasons: